 Planning your finances sooner can have a huge impact on your choices later in life.
 What savings will you have?
 What will your costs be regarding accommodation, living expenses and healthcare?
 How will your finances affect your housing choices?
 Independent financial advice can help you achieve your goals and safeguard your future.

 Finding a good financial adviser can be challenging but the Australian Securities and Investments Commission’s Moneysmart website contains advice on how to find a registered financial adviser and tips on how to choose one that is right for you.
 Moneysmart also produces a helpful booklet “Financial Advice and You”.
-If you would like a copy posted to you, contact the Housing Chat infoline on 1300 135 500.
+If you would like a copy posted to you, contact the Seniors Enquiry Line on 1300 135 500.

 More information on this and other items to consider can be found by moving through the other topic specific links.
-Alternatively, you can have a chat with the Housing Chat infoline on 1300 135 500.
+Alternatively, you can have a chat with the Seniors Enquiry Line on 1300 135 500.
 We can provide you will some current resources and information on current services in your chosen location as well as some tips or tricks to look out for.